edwardgoldring/website/content/home/projects.md

 "Do We Have a Deal?
 Inferring Closed Autocracies' Intentions Through Sentiment Analysis of Propaganda" (with Ji Yeon (Jean) Hong)

 "China's Surveillance State at Home & Abroad: The Development & Global Export of Chinese Policing Technology" (with Sheena Chestnut Greitens)

-"Measuring Subnational Variation in Peacekeeping Effectiveness" (with Michael Hendricks and Bryce Reeder) - *revise and resubmit at International Studies Quarterly*